kouprlabs/voltaserve/README.md

 ## Development

-To setup a development environment with the purpose of developing and debugging Voltaserve, please read [the development documentation](DEVELOPMENT.md).
+To setup a development environment with the purpose of developing and debugging Voltaserve, please read the development documentation available [here](DEVELOPMENT.md).

 ## Licensing